MicroFest Amsterdam 2019 | festival for microtonal music

 From the Seventeen Lyrics by Li Po: A Dream, I am a Peach Tree (1932-1933)

 a selection from: Barstow—Eight Hitchhikers' Inscriptions (Version C 1943)

 To top it all off, Ensemble SCALA closes the festival with the concert 'The Evening of the Microtone', in which the many facets of microtonality will come to the fore.
 Microtonal music in all kinds of styles, from modern classical to more pop-oriented.
 In general, the term "microtonal" says nothing about the style of music.
 Microtonality only indicates one of the elements with which a musical structure can be made.
 So it says nothing about the form, style or expression of a composition.
 And therefore it depends on how microtones are incorporated in music whether the result will appeal to the audience or not.
 The composers that will be heard this evening all have a completely different approach to microtonal music.
-The program includes a premiere by Julia Werntz of the Boston Microtonal Society and several microtonal works from the repertoire of Ensemble SCALA that has been built up over the past nine years.
+The program includes a premiere by Julia Werntz of the Boston Microtonal Society, a new composition by the Dutch composer Piet-Jan van Rossum (starring the Carrillo piano) and several microtonal works from the repertoire of Ensemble SCALA that has been built up over the past nine years.
 In other words, a colorful evening full of microtones!

 Ensemble SCALA is an ensemble for microtonal music in the Netherlands initiated by the Huygens-Fokker Foundation (centre for microtonal music) in 2010.
 Remarkable is that the unique Fokker organ is part of this ensemble.
 The musicians are all specialists in the field of contemporary music, who jointly explore the colorful borders of microtonality.
 Over the past five years, the ensemble has built up a broad repertoire of works by composers from